silinternational/simplesamlphp-module-expirychecker/README.md

 the user's account name stored in it.
 In certain situations, this will be displayed to the user, as well as being used in log messages.

-The `expirydate_attr` parameter represents the SAML attribute name which has the user's expiry date, which must be formated as YYYYMMDDHHMMSSZ (e.g.
+The `expiryDateAttr` parameter represents the SAML attribute name which has the user's expiry date, which must be formated as YYYYMMDDHHMMSSZ (e.g.
 `20111011235959Z`).
 Those two attributes need to be part of the attribute set returned when the user successfully authenticates.